Summer Camp Registration Opens March 1 for Members!

 Discovery Camps: Adventure Discovery Camps are theme-based camps for a variety of ages.
-Past sessions have included Wet & Wild Camp (ages 10-12), Rockin’ Gem Camp (ages 8-10), Good Earth Farm Camp (ages 8-10), Awesome Avians Camp (ages 8-10), and Stones & Bones (ages 5-7).
+Past sessions have included Pictures and Poems Camp, Rockin’ Gem Camp, Good Earth Farm Camp, Awesome Avians Camp, and Stones & Bones.

 Summer Camp Locations

 Little Chatham Camp, Fryeburg: Tin Mountain Conservation Center’s beautiful post-and-beam camp building is tucked among the vast white pines of the 800-acre Burnell family forest.
-This location boasts countless cellar holes from the abandoned village of Little Chatham, vernal pools, wetlands, and habitats for a wide variety of native wildlife.
+This location boasts countless cellar holes from the abandoned village of Little Chatham, vernal ponds, and habitats for a wide variety of native wildlife.
 Among the many swimming opportunities are the Saco River at Weston’s Beach and Lower Kimball Pond.

 Tin Mountain Field Station, Jackson: The original home of Tin Mountain Conservation Center is nestled among the spruce and fir on the side of Tin Mountain.
 Its 228 acres include open fields, forests, trails, numerous ponds teeming with wildlife, and spectacular views of the White Mountains.
 Many short hikes include the old Jackson-to-Dundee Town Road, the trail leading to the historic tin mine, the path to Pond Four and cellar hole, and the trail to the top of Tin Mountain.
 A swimming hole on the mountain-fed Ellis River offers the perfect place to cool off.